uwezosaccogroup/frontend/README.md

 ### Getting Started

-To get started with the Uwezo Sacco web application, you can visit the live application at https://uwezosacco.netlify.app/.
-Alternatively, you can follow the steps below to set up the application locally:
+To get started with the frontend code, you can follow the steps below:

 1. Clone the repository to your local machine:
 ```bash